 The role of solvent in an SN2 reaction: S_N2 reactions are generally carried out in a solvent (why is that?).
 Empirical studies reveal that such reactions proceed more rapidly when carried out in what is known as a polar aprotic solvent.
 So what is a polar aprotic solvent?
 The term means that the solvent is polar but without acidic protons.
-Examples of polar aprotic solvents are acetone, dimethyl formamide negative end of the C=O or S=O dipole is localized to the O, while the positive end is diffuse and delocalized.
-For example in acetone, the oxygen has a δ - charge on the oxygen while the positive charge of the dipole is delocalized over both the C and the methyl groups as shown in the electrostatic potential map \rightarrow .
+Examples of polar aprotic solvents are acetone, dimethyl formamide (DMF) and dimethylsulfoxide (DMSO): each is polar, but lacks a potentially acidic proton such as the H that is bonded to the O in ethanol CH3CH2OH or in water delocalized.
+For example in acetone, the oxygen has a δ - charge on the oxygen while the positive charge of the dipole is delocalized over both the C and the methyl groups as shown in the electrostatic potential map (\rightarrow).
 In practice, polar aprotic solvents can solvate cations well through interactions with the localized negative end of the dipole, but they cannot solvate anions very well.
 Recall that solvation is an interaction that lowers the energy of the system, making it more stable (less reactive).
 Therefore a solvent that leaves the nucleophile (the anion) unsolvated will make it more reactive.
 In contrast, a polar protic solvent (such as water or ethanol) can solvate the nucleophile, through interactions with the positive end of a dipole that is localized on an acidic H, stabilizing the nucleophile and making it less reactive.
+In summary, $S_N 2$ reactions occur in one step with inversion at a chiral center.
+Such reactions are generally faster for unhindered substrates and are accelerated when carried out in polar aprotic solvents.